Invested in local organizations that change lives

 CASA of the Coastal Bend

-CASA of the Coastal Bend trains and supports community volunteers to advocate for the best interests of abused and neglected children in Aransas and Nueces Counties.
+CASA of the Coastal Bend trains and supports community volunteers to advocate for children in Aransas and Nueces Counties who are in foster care due to abuse or neglect.

 - Catholic Charities of Corpus Christi